Read-Lab-Confederation/nyc-subway-anthrax-study/README.md

 # Searching for anthrax (and plague) in the New York City Subway Metagenome.

-By Robert Petit III, Matthew Ezewudo, Sandeep J.Joseph and *Timothy D. Read, Emory University School of Medicine, Atlanta, Georgia
+By Robert Petit III, Matthew Ezewudo, Sandeep J. Joseph and *Timothy D. Read, Emory University School of Medicine, Atlanta, Georgia

 ##Introduction